SymbioticEDA/MARLANN/docs/isa.md

 in main memory.

 All memory operations the compute core performs are relative to a base-pointer.
-The compute core has three such base pointers: A store base pointer (SBP), a load base pointer (LBP), and a bias base pointer (BBP).
+The compute core has three such base pointers: A variable base pointer (VBP), a load base pointer (LBP), and a store base pointer (SBP).

 All compute operations using coefficients address those coefficients relative to a coefficient base pointer (CBP).